 In the Name of Jesus by Henri Nouwen (buy it)

-Middle Creek Conference Center (more info, driving directions)* See location.
-Please do not contact the Middle Creek individually.
+Please do not contact the hotel directly.
 We will make all the reservations for the participants.
 If you have some special needs, please include them in your registration comments.
-Laurie will contact the Middle Creek for you.
+Laurie will contact the hotel for you.
+Thank you.

-- Cost (normally scheduled Oct and April Conferences Only; special conferences may cost more or less, depending on numbers) $875 – covers battlefield tours, maps, field manual, rooms, meals, tickets, horse-ride, materials, musket shooting, etc–all expenses once you arrive in Gettysburg.
+Cost: $950 – covers battlefield tours, maps, field manual, rooms, meals, tickets, horse-ride, materials, musket shooting or other activity, etc–all expenses once you arrive in Gettysburg.
 The cost of transportation to/from Gettysburg is not included.

-We’ll be asking team leaders and other groups to secure mini-vans for use during the battlefield tours.
+We’ll be asking some of you (team leaders and/or others) to secure mini-vans for use during the battlefield tours.
 Most teams secure mini-vans for joint travel to/from Gettysburg.

 After you have registered, we’ll hold your place.
 We will accept payment at the conference itself–either by check or credit card.
 We also assume that you will attend unless an emergency requires you to cancel.
 Thank you.

 We are currently scheduling one conference for Oct 8-12, 2018.
 We will open registrations for this conference on 1 May 2018.
 If you are thinking of bringing a group that week, please let me know at jaylorenzen @ gmail. com (no spaces).
 If you are considering a larger group (15+), we could possibly host another conference from Oct 15-19, 2018.
 Please contact us at the email above.